Basic Tips for Singapore Tax Residents

 Tax reliefs, or standard tax deductions against your assessable income, are given in recognition of your contributions to areas that align with the government’s social policies.
 For example, certain concessions are available to support parenthood and family formation, caring for aged parents, upgrading professional skills, etc.

-For YA 2016, some of the reliefs you can claim include spouse relief, child relief, parent relief, earned income relief, and foreign maid levy relief, among others.
+Some of the reliefs you can claim include spouse relief, child relief, parent relief, earned income relief, and foreign maid levy relief, among others.
 All are subject to certain conditions.

 Find out what forms of relief are applicable to you, and you’ll be surprised at how much you can actually save.